isl/OPUS/README.md

 Inside of the folder #[scripts](https://github.com/isl/DIAERESIS/tree/master/scripts)# the appropriate scripts can be found.
 For partitioner DAP (run_dap.sh), for query translator (run_translator.sh) and for query executor (run_query.sh).

 Each script should be modified accordingly with the steps bellow.
-In every script modify all fields of spark submit (master, memory,path_to_jar etc.)
+In every script modify all fields of spark submit (master, memory, path_to_jar etc.)

 ### Script Arguments